nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-07-23-deployment-documentation/index.md

 ---
+title: Deployment documentation
+date: 2007-07-23
+author: MrHinsh
 id: "363"
-title: "Deployment documentation"
-date: "2007-07-23"
-categories:
-  - "code-and-complexity"
-coverImage: "metro-binary-vb-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "deployment-documentation"
+slug: deployment-documentation
 aliases:
 - /blog/deployment-documentation
+categories:
+- code-and-complexity
+coverImage: metro-binary-vb-128-link-1-1.png

 ---

 Over the past week I have been working on creating and documenting a deployment process for our new main business application.
 This application is very complicated and requires twenty servers per four environments.
 We need to track and control deployment to UAT, pre-production, production and C&R (disaster recovery site), but my company as a larger organization only requires control of production.